 Share of Voice has become a much more complicated metric to calculate than it used to be since Google has introduced many SERP components in its search platform over the years.
-Some are paid advertisement sections such as SEO, Shopping Ads, Search Ads, Display Ads, and some are organic listings like People Also Ask, Feature Snippets, Organic Search Results, Tweets, Video, Top Stories, Knowledge Panels, etc.
+Some are paid advertisement sections such as Shopping Ads, Search Ads, and Display Ads, and some are organic listings like People Also Ask, Feature Snippets, Organic Search Results, Tweets, Video, Top Stories, Knowledge Panels, etc.

 Adding to these many components; the SERP is very dynamic and unpredictable.
 With an ever-changing algorithm, the availability and order of these SERP components vary along with your positions.
 Therefore, the goal should be to acquire a higher rank impression in every SERP component of your important keywords to maximize relevant visitor acquisitions.
 Besides, it’s equally important to get top position in each SERP component listing.
 This is a measure of a strong keyword share of voice on Google SERP.
 It is more important to strengthen the Google share of Voice for important Keywords over increasing your keyword breadth.

 The graph below shows the Google SERP share of voice from 63 highly competitive keywords related to jeans apparel, with a monthly search volume of 3.5 Million, per the Google Keyword Planner tool.
-The data collected through Search Monitoring tool shows the total number of keywords a brand showed up on, what the average SERP position was for that brand, and the overall share of voice is portrayed by the size of the bubble.
+The data collected through SERP Monitoring Tool shows the total number of keywords a brand showed up on, what the average SERP position was for that brand, and the overall share of voice is portrayed by the size of the bubble.

 Tips to improve Google SERP Share of Voice